Key Decision Criteria for Your B2B Online Shop Based on Shopware

 How complex is the integration of Shopware with our existing ERP system?

-The complexity varies depending on the ERP system.
-For common systems, there are ready-made connectors that take much of the work off your hands.
-With older or highly customized ERP systems, integration can be more complex.
+Complexity varies depending on the ERP system.
+For common systems, there are ready-made connectors that handle much of the work.
+With older or highly customized ERP systems, integration can be more challenging.
 A clean data structure in the ERP system is crucial.

-What B2B functions does Shopware offer as standard, and which need to be purchased?
+What B2B functions does Shopware offer as standard and which need to be purchased?

 What are the typical costs for a Shopware B2B shop?